gurugrit/Finals_Capstone_UCB_MLAI_2025_MOD24/README.md

 # Berkeley Professional Certificate in ML and AI : 2025 Final Capstone Project Part 2 : Module-24
 ### Detection And Prevention of Fradulent Phone Numbers

-**Module 24** This Capstone Module closes this Capstone Project with its relevant final solution and sumissions, executive summary included below.
+**Module 24** This Capstone Module closes this Final Capstone Project with its relevant complete solution and sumissions, executive summary included below.

 #### Capstone Reference from the prior modules
 **Module 6**  Drafting the Capstone Project Statment